 Epic Things to Do in North Wales

 The home of outdoor pursuits, a holiday in North Wales is perfect if you’re into hiking, sailing, cute pubs and hate guaranteed sunshine.
 OK, that last one is a stretch.
-In all seriousness though – the land of sheep, leeks and mountains is a joy and there is a genuine treasure trove of things to do in North Wales.
-Strap on your hiking boots and head up the highest peak in the UK, delight in the epic scenery of the area and make friends with the locals.
-Plum Guide's expert Home Critics have taken their 150-strong checklist ahead of you and found the best places to stay in North Wales, too.
+In all seriousness though - the land of sheep, leeks and mountains is a joy, and there is a genuine treasure trove of things to do in North Wales.
+Strap on your hiking boots and head up the highest peak in the UK, delight in the epic scenery of the area, and make friends with the locals.
+Here at Plum Guide, our expert Home Critics have taken their 150-strong checklist ahead of you and found the best places to stay in North Wales, too.
 You'll be coming back all 'the air seemed different you know, fresher?
 I feel much more wholesome now and I hate the thought of holidaying somewhere hot.'

 painful fun, don’t you think?
-The UK’s highest peak can take up to seven hours to hike so head out from your gorgeous Plum home early.
-But we promise it'll be worth it, because walkers are rewarded with sprawling views of surrounding peaks and glistening lakes.
+The UK’s highest peak can take up to seven hours to hike so head out from your chosen home early.
+We promise it'll be worth it, because walkers are rewarded with sprawling views of surrounding peaks and glistening lakes.
 On the clearest of days, you can wave to Ireland and the Isle of Man.
-Make sure to plan your route and wear the correct gear, it is a popular tourist walk but can be dangerous.
-Better to have some idea of what you are doing.
-Once you're done, you can put your weary feet up in your Plum Guide home like Train of Thought, which sits on the edge of Snowdonia National Park.
+Make sure to plan your route and wear the correct gear.
+It is a popular tourist walk but can be dangerous, so probably better to have some idea of what you are doing.

 absolutely freezing in Italy if you visit the gelateria and wear your best summer clothes.
 Certainly one of the more unique places to visit in North Wales, this.

 If you’re in the market for miraculous cure or just some general wellbeing, forgo the green smoothies and 6am yoga class.
-Instead, head to the shrine and well of St Winefride’s in Holywell and sup on the healing water.
+Instead, head to the shrine and well of St Winefride’s in Holywell and sip on the healing water.
 Legend has it that the well magically appeared way back in the 7th century.
 We’d say go on a hangover day to feel the greatest benefit.
-The beautiful home of High Hill is nearby and perfect for getting the gang together in luxury after a spot of healing.

 Frolic around Anglesey